KB-Spanish-Castle/Clavem/README.md

 https://www.npmjs.com/package/clavis-sermo

 This project will eventually will not be worked on after completation.
-After the 3 weeks of development, this project will be completed.
+This project is almost completed and most likely would be left untouch.
-Anyone can create a fork or a seprate project, with my code to continude development with it.
+Anyone can create a fork or a seprate project, with my code to continude development with it as accordance to license.

 https://github.com/KB-Spanish-Castle/Clavem